For Parents & Families

 Fraternity and sorority membership has long been one of the more popular student involvement opportunities.
 In 1859, Butler’s first fraternity chapter was chartered.
 Sororities arrived in 1874.
 In the 1920s, the historically Black National Pan-Hellenic Council (NPHC) Greek-lettered organizations were chartered.
-Approximately 37% of the Butler undergraduate student population holds membership in one of 15 organizations.
+Approximately 37% of the Butler undergraduate student population holds membership in our fraternities and sororities.
 Thirteen of our chapters are currently housed (six fraternities, seven sororities).

 A fraternity or sorority is comprised of individuals of similar interests bonded together by common goals and aspirations.
 All of Butler’s fraternities and sororities belong to a larger national organization that provides directives and support for our campus chapters.
 Fraternity is a name applied to all general Greek-lettered organizations, but commonly refers to those organizations founded as societies for men.
 Sororities can also be referred to as fraternities.
 Chapter is the term used to describe an individual fraternity or sorority at a specific location, such as a campus or city.
 All of Butler’s fraternities and sororities are chapters of (inter)national organizations.
 Alumni/ae play an active role in assisting the members in self-governance and in planning a balanced program of academic, philanthropic, individual development, and social activities.